kyet/winixctl/README.md

 # Winix Controller

-This is a Python library for controlling Winix C545 Air Purifier devices.
-I reverse-engineered the API calls from the Android app.
+This is a Python library for controlling Winix devices I reverse-engineered the API calls from the Android app.
 There are a few weird idiosyncrasies with the Winix backends.

 Included in this package is a CLI program `winixctl`.

+## Supported Devices

+In addition to the confirmed models listed below, basic functions are expected to work on other devices as well.
+If the program does not support your device properly, please let us know.

+### Air Purifier

+- C545

+### Dehumidifier

+- DXWE210-***

+### Airconditioner

+TBD

 ## Setup